lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Sep.
+2019] I am nominated as the candidate raanking 1st for the National Scholarship for Doctoral Student in 2019.
+[Link](http://xsb.seiee.sjtu.edu.cn/xsb/info/15583.htm)

 \[Jul.
 2019\] One paper is accepted by ACM IMWUT, which will be presented in Ubicomp 2019.

 \[Mar.
 2019\] One paper is accepted by ACM MobiHoc 2019, which is collaborated with the junior Ph.D. student Hao Kong in Prof. Yu's group.
 Hao and I are the co-first authors for this work.
 Congratulations!